BALANCE

 Students’ Wellbeing is one of the College’s biggest priorities.
 That is, as one of the four pillars of our Strategic Vision, SOC2035, Wellbeing is central to enabling every student to maximise their potential.

-Holistically, the College’s overarching goal for all students is a sense of Life Satisfaction.
+Holistically, the College’s overarching goal for all students is a sense of Wellbeing.
 This has been prioritised by both students and adults.

 Students’ Wellbeing is one of the College’s biggest priorities.
 That is, as one of the four pillars of our Strategic Vision, SOC2035, Wellbeing is central to enabling every student to maximise their potential.

-Holistically, the College’s overarching goal for all students is a sense of Life Satisfaction.
+Holistically, the College’s overarching goal for all students is a sense of Wellbeing.
 This has been prioritised by both students and adults.

 The College’s Wellbeing Priorities are underpinned by longitudinal Wellbeing data and developed through collaboration with key stakeholders: students, staff, community and Board.
 This cycle continues each year to ensure the College’s Wellbeing Priorities continue to meet the needs of our students and staff.